Connect with us

 2. They often make use of terms like “drawing”, “sweepstakes”, or “random selection”.

-3. There are no criteria apart from your personal information they demand.
+3. There are no criteria apart from the personal information they demand.

 4. They may request your bank code or social media password.